A three day itinerary for Maui, Hawaii

-Hawaii is one of the most popular vacation destinations in the WORLD because it’s diverse ecosystem, abundant cornucopia, pristine beaches and warm azure blue waters provide a plethora of activities such as snorkeling, diving, surfing, hiking, spiritual retreats, food workshops, wind surfing and endless other activities.
-Being such a popular destination means that you have to plan months in advance for accommodation because Hawaii is anything but cheap and hotel fares can quickly climb north of $500/night if bookings are not made in advance.
-After weeks of scouring the internet for good deals, I booked the Ka’anapali Beach Hotel, based on a friend’s suggestion who had been to Maui.
-Summer and winter are busy months, so early spring or late fall are better times to visit.
+c) Winter is definitely the busiest month for tourism in Hawaii while summer can get oppressively hot and humid, so early spring or late fall are better times to visit for relatively less crowds at your favorite tourist spots in your Maui itinerary for three days.
 It is worthwhile to know that the western and southern parts of the islands, with stunning beaches and relatively dry weather, are where the tourists reside while the Kahului airport (main Maui airport) is to the north and the wettest zones of the island are to the east (Hana), with the dormant volcanic mountain of Haleakala in the center.
 Affordable hotels are all on the west while expensive resorts, secluded beaches and wineries are to the south past Kihei.
 Many people also stay close to the airport at Paia, another small town with the famous Mama’s Fish house restaurant and the surfers’ paradise Ho’okipa Beach as it’s major attractions.
-Ka’anapali Beach Hotel, located right next to the famous Black Rock and the breathtaking Ka’anapali beaches along with it’s close proximity to Lahaina (western Maui’s prominent town), gets brownie points for affordability (less than $250 stay per night with $12 self parking), great location, friendly hotel staff, clean and spacious rooms and a darn good evening entertainment program comprising of hula and other traditional dance forms at no extra charge (unlike the adjacent Sheraton that charges a tidy $112 for their evening entertainment program).
+Ka’anapali Beach Hotel, located right next to the famous Black Rock and the breathtaking Ka’anapali beaches along with its close proximity to Lahaina (western Maui’s prominent town), gets brownie points for affordability (less than $250 stay per night with $12 self parking), great location, friendly hotel staff, clean and spacious rooms and a darn good evening entertainment program comprising of hula and other traditional dance forms at no extra charge (unlike the adjacent Sheraton that charges a tidy $112 for their evening entertainment program).

-There is so much to do in Maui that three days (i.e. the time we spend there) is simply not enough, even more so if you are into water activities.
-Since S and I are strictly land animals and were running short of time, we chose to explore a few major attractions and must dos, enjoying them thoroughly in the process.
+There is so much to in Hawaii that three days in Maui (i.e. the time we spend there) is simply not enough, even more so if you are into water activities.
+Since S and I are strictly land animals and were running short of time, we chose to explore a few major attractions in Maui and must dos, enjoying them thoroughly in the process.
 I am going to share those with you in detail, with plenty of tips and suggestions so that you can take the stress of your vacation and have a splendid time, with nary a thing to worry about.
 An easy way to kick off your stay is by visiting the Black rock beach just before sunset to witness the ceremonial dive from the black rock jutting out into the ocean (thus the name of the beach) which happens “daily”.
 Essentially, a young Hawaiian man, lights up the lamps with his torch to the sound of conch shells and after offering a prayer to the ancestral Gods, jumps off into the ocean from the rock.
 This event, organized by the Sheraton hotel, is free for viewing by the public from the beach but we unlucky souls chose that one fateful evening where the dive did not happen (which is why the sarcastic quotes around the word daily) despite seeing a lone figure standing patiently at the end of the rock for what appeared to be the longest time.
 However, this is a rare, free event with lots of eyewitnesses to its occurrence (including my friend), and so you should definitely snag a spot prior to sunset at the beach to witness this spectacular dive, or at the very least, a breathtaking sunset.

 WHALER VILLAGE AND LAHAINA